8area8/Book_Scraper/README.md

 <hr/>

+### Notes:
+- the app should take around 2 min to finish, please be patient

 ### Now, using a CMD on **Windows/Unix**
 * Then : <br/>
 -> 1 : `python -m venv .venv` <br/>